HSE banner

 Domestic production of biodiesel - health and safety warning

-Home production of biodiesel raises health and safety concerns because it involves hazardous chemicals and the risk of fire and explosion.
+Home production raises health and safety concerns.
+Making biodiesel is a potentially hazardous process as it involves hazardous chemicals and the risk of fire and explosion.
 It should only be carried out in controlled conditions by people with the proper training and experience.

 The main hazards are described below.